 ‘Worth’ is now streaming on Netflix – right HERE.

-You can also watch/listen to the above review…
+You can also watch/listen to our review…

 And watch the film’s trailer…